pknot212121/MapS/kody_do_prezentacji.md

 // funkcja zwracająca void
 function nazwa(Point position){
-    landmass a is position with
+    Land a is position with
 		perimeter is Circle(50),
 		height is waveHeight;
 }